Stratego: Related and derivative games

 A capture the flag game called "Stratego" and loosely based on the board game is played at summer camps.
 In this game, two teams of thirty to sixty players are assigned ranks by distribution of coloured objects such as pinnies or glowsticks, the colours representing rank, not team.
 Players can tag and capture lower-ranked opponents, with the exception that the lowest rank captures the highest.
 Players who do not know their teammates may not be able to tell which team other players are on, creating incomplete information and opportunities for bluffing.

-Publications

-Unlike the vast literature for chess, checkers and backgammon, as of 2019, there is a single book, Stratego: From Beginner To Winner, written by Richard Ratcliffe and published by Steel City Press.

 Versions

 The game remains in production, with new versions continuing to appear every few years.
 These are a few of the notable ones.
 The first U.S. edition (1961) Milton Bradley set, and a special edition 1963 set called Stratego Fine, had wooden pieces.
 The 1961 wood pieces had a design that looked like vines scaling a castle wall on the back.
 But later 1961 productions featured plastic pieces (not true first editions).
 All other regular editions had plastic pieces.
 A few special editions as noted below had wooden or metal pieces.